 - Low doses promote high blood pressure and can cause panic attacks

-The bottom line in terms of the “Yohimbe” aspect of Yohimbe Niacinamide is that professional guidance and supervision are preferable when using it, which makes it less than ideal as treatment for a person suffering from anxiety in their daily life.
+The bottom line regarding the Yohimbe aspect of Yohimbe Niacinamide is that professional guidance and supervision are preferable when using it, which makes it less than ideal as a treatment for a person suffering from anxiety in their daily life.

 Niacinamide: Better then Benzodiazepines?